hirl-team/EurNet-Image/README.md

 # EurNet: Efficient Multi-Range Relational Modeling of Spatial Multi-Relational Data

 This repository provides the PyTorch implementation of the paper [EurNet: Efficient Multi-Range Relational Modeling of Spatial Multi-Relational Data]().
+This branch is the **PyTorch Geometric** implementation of EurNet for image classification.
-This repository contains complete source code and model weights for the **image classification** experiments in the paper.
+This branch provides source code and model weights for EurNet-T/S/B trained from scratch on ImageNet-1K.
-Currently, we release all source code and model weights of EurNet for *image modeling*.
-The codes and model weights for *protein* and *knowledge graph* modeling will be released soon after refactor.

 <p align="center">
   <img src="resources/eurnet.png"/>